ietf-wg-asdf/SDF/sdf.md

 | nullable      | boolean                   | indicates a null value is available for this type               | true    |
 | contentFormat | string                    | content type (IANA media type string plus parameters), encoding | N/A     |
 | subtype       | "bytestring" / "unixtime" | subtype enumeration                                             | N/A     |
-{: #odmdataqual2 title="SDF-defined Qualities of odmProperty and odmData"}
+{: #sdfdataqual2 title="SDF-defined Qualities of sdfProperty and sdfData"}

 # Keywords for type definitions

 The following SDF keywords are used to create type definitions in the target namespace.
 All these definitions share some common qualities as discussed in {{common-qualities}}.

-## odmObject
+## sdfObject

-The odmObject keyword denotes zero or more Object definitions.
-An odmObject may contain or include definitions of events, actions, properties, and data types.
+The sdfObject keyword denotes zero or more Object definitions.
+An sdfObject may contain or include definitions of events, actions, properties, and data types.

-The qualities of an odmObject include the common qualities, additional qualities are shown in {{odmobjqual}}.
+The qualities of an sdfObject include the common qualities, additional qualities are shown in {{sdfobjqual}}.
 None of these
 qualities are required or have default values that are assumed if the quality is absent.